isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 ## Set up Git

 After the installation of **Git**, we need to inform who we are.
-This will be associated to your contributions, and also facilitate the use of GitHub.
+This will be associated to your code contributions, and also facilitate the use of GitHub.

-You will provide two global configurations to the system with the following commands (in a bash terminal)
+You will provide two global configurations to the system with the following commands (in a bash terminal):

+*(Adjust the following commands to your case)*
 ```
 $ git config --global user.name "Rui Figueira"
 $ git config --global user.email "ruifigueira@isa.ulisboa.pt"
 ```
-Adjust the commands to your case.

 You can check that config worked:
 ```